 September and December graduates may participate in the Commencement Ceremony in May following the completion of their degree.
 If September or December grads wish to participate in the May Commencement Ceremony preceding their actual graduation, they must receive permission from their Academic Dean in order to do so.
 Graduates who wish to participate in graduation before their degree is completed must visit the Dean's Office and complete a "Request to Participate" form (also known as "walker" form) which must be signed by the Department Chair as well as a representative from the Dean's Office.
 Please note: candidates who choose this option will not have their name listed in the Commencement Ceremony Program and will not be issued a diploma until their degree requirements are completed.

-Graduates will receive their diplomas at individual college locations, immediately following the Commencement Ceremony.
-Any diplomas that are not picked up after the Commencement Ceremony will be mailed to the graduate's permanent home address on file with the University.
+Graduates will receive diplomas at individual locations immediately following each college recognition ceremony.
+Any diplomas that are not picked up in person will be mailed to the graduate's permanent home address on file with the University.
 September and December graduates will receive their diplomas in the mail.

 Diplomas measure 16" wide and 12" high.
 A variety of frames can be purchased from the University Shop - either in person and online.